20lives/dmote/doc/options-nested.md

 ## Parameter `key-style`

 The name of a key style defined in the [global](options-main.md) `keys` section.
-The default value for this setting is the name `default`, which is in turn undefined by default and therefore invalid.
+The default value for this setting is the name `default`.

 ## Section `channel`